Seite wählen

 died on 16.02.1985 in Bagnols-en-Forêt

-married to Joanna Loris-Théâtre (also deceased)
+Married to Joanna Loris-Théâtre (also deceased); childless.

-VAR-Matin 25.04.2004
+Excerpt from the newspaper VAR-Matin 25.04.2004

-Emotion and Great Art
+” Henri Théâtre Emotion and Great Art

-“His wife keeps his memory alive by letting us experience her husband’s work.
-On this day, I am attached to the feelings with her.”
+His wife keeps his memory alive of him by allowing us to experience her husband’s work.
+On this day I share her feelings.
+On view today from 10 am to 7 pm in the community hall.
+It is great art.”

 The old hotel, “Hôtel MIRESTEREL”, rue de l’Ancienne Mairie